A weak-strong uniqueness principle for the Mullins-Sekerka equation: Abstract

 \section{Abstract}

-We establish a weak-strong uniqueness principle for the two-phase Mullins--Sekerka equation in the plane: As long as a classical solution to the evolution problem exists, any weak De~Giorgi type varifold solution (see for this notion the recent work of Stinson and the second author, Arch.\ Ration.\ Mech.\ Anal.\ \textbf{248}, 8, 2024) must coincide with it.
+We establish a weak-strong uniqueness principle for the two-phase Mullins--Sekerka equation in ambient dimension $d = 2$ and~$3$: As long as a classical solution to the evolution problem exists, any weak De~Giorgi type varifold solution (see for this notion the recent work of Stinson and the second author, Arch.\ Ration.\ Mech.\ Anal.\ \textbf{248}, 8, 2024) must coincide with it.
 In particular, in the absence of geometric singularities such weak solutions do not introduce a mechanism for (unphysical) non-uniqueness.
 We also derive a stability estimate with respect to changes in the data.
-Our method is based on the notion of relative entropies for interface evolution problems, a reduction argument to a perturbative graph setting (which is the only step in our argument exploiting in an essential way the planar setting), and a stability analysis in this perturbative regime relying crucially on the gradient flow structure of the Mullins--Sekerka equation.
+Our method is based on the notion of relative entropies for interface evolution problems, a reduction argument to a perturbative graph setting, and a stability analysis in this perturbative regime relying crucially on the gradient flow structure of the Mullins--Sekerka equation.